Passport in purse.

 If just a few blinks ago, you considered yourself a globe trotter and got used to sharing colourful stories to amazed faces with awe-struck eyes, the script has officially flipped and you might be getting more nervous side glances than warm embraces right about now.

 From growing up traveling as a ‘stand-by’ passenger to flying coach, first class and even sitting between pilots, plane rides were as casual a thing as a car drive.
+In between that and music opportunities throughout the years, traveling by plane became a normal thing.

 So, when I went from walking around with passport-in-purse on an average day ‘just in case‘ a booking for an overseas gig came in, or when I ‘needed a break‘ to then working mostly from home in Barbados…it was a big challenge that I didn’t greet with much grace.